Euchie23/Squid_Fest/Squid_Concentration_Analysis/4-Temporal_variations_in_Chemical_Concentrations/README.md

 ---

 ### 🎓 Skills & Techniques Demonstrated

-- **🧼 Flexible Data Preparation**
-  Developed an interactive preprocessing script that allowed users to choose how to handle BLOD and BLOQ values before analysis.
-  * Options included keeping or removing LOQ values, or imputing them as ⅓ LOQ, offering flexibility in sensitivity analysis.

 - **🧪 Statistical Testing for Temporal Trends**
   Applied appropriate statistical tests to evaluate year-on-year pollutant variations in each tissue.
   * Used Shapiro-Wilks to test normality and chose between ANOVA or Kruskal-Wallis based on distribution, followed by Tukey or Dunn post hoc comparisons.